ReFirmLabs/binwalk/README.md

 ## Usage

-To list all supported file types and required extraction utilities:
+List all signatures and required extraction utilities:

 ```
 binwalk --list